Dream23322/Isolate-Anticheat/assets/howtoconfig.md

 - AimH

-  > This check has been force disabled
+  - minAvg

+    > The minimum average delta for the check to work

+  - maxStDev

+    > If the players standard deviation is below this amount, the check will flag.

 - AimI

-  > This check has been force disabled
+  > The unique settings in this check don't change anything!

 ### Autoclicker